·

 Increased Energy and Focus

-Short, intentional rest breaks are a great way to keep you energised throughout the day.
-It's why I love approaches like the Pomodoro Technique and time blocking.
+Short, intentional breaks throughout the day can help keep you energised.
+It's why I love approaches like the Pomodoro Technique and time blocking (working in focused intervals with planned breaks).

 Subconscious Insights